 - Leadership and strong governance are also lacking in strategic direction setting, financial management and risk management.

-The Commission made 21 detailed findings across five categories: roles and accountability, culture and leadership, processes and systems, strategic direction, and risk management and compliance.
+We made 21 detailed findings across five categories: roles and accountability, culture and leadership, processes and systems, strategic direction, and risk management and compliance.

-The Commission made three over-arching recommendations - clarify and simplify roles and responsibilities; prioritise and resolve critical issues; and improve accountability.
+We made three over-arching recommendations - clarify and simplify roles and responsibilities; prioritise and resolve critical issues; and improve accountability.